bitcoin-core-review-club/website/_posts/2021-04-21-minisketch.md

     uniform interface that minisketch.cpp can use.

-  - There are up to 3 distinct field implementations for every field size (libminisketch currently supports field sizes from 2 to 64 bits, inclusive).:
+  - There are up to 3 distinct field implementations for every field size (libminisketch currently supports field sizes from 2 to 64 bits, inclusive):

     - The generic one that works on every platform, with common code in [fields/generic_common_impl.h](https://github.com/sipa/minisketch/blob/master/src/fields/generic_common_impl.h)